Impurity screening by defects in (1+1)$d$ quantum critical systems: Appendix D: Numerical simulations of the ULS spin chains

+As displayed in Fig.~1, there are two equivalent ways to represent our system.
+The spin-1/2 impurities in Fig.~1 (a) is connected to two sites of the ULS chain via Heisenberg terms.
+For the left edge, the coupling term is

+where $\mb{S}_{1/2}$ is the spin-1/2 impurity and $\mb{S}_{1}$ ($\mb{S}_{2}$) is the first (second) site of the ULS chain.
+The coupling at the right edge (if there are two impurities) is similar.
+If $J_{1} \gtrsim 5$ and $J_{2}=0$, the results have negligible dependence on $J_{1}$.
+By tuning $J_{2}$ to a suitable negative value, finite-size effects can be suppressed to some extent.
+The data in the main text corresponds to $J_{1}=10,J_{2}=-5$.

-As displayed in Fig.~\ref{fig:stacking}, there are two equivalent ways to represent our system.
-In our numerical simulations of the $S=1$ case, we adope the one in Fig.~\ref{fig:stacking}(b) because it is directly related to theoretical analysis that relies on SPT states.
-The system has a CFT part with $L_{c}$ spins and a SPT part with $L_{s}$ spins.
+The model in Fig.~1 (b) is directly related to theoretical analysis that relies on SPT states.
+The system has a CFT part with $L$ spins and a SPT part with $L_{s}$ spins.
 It is favorable to set the SPT part at the AKLT point for its short correlation length.
 The full Hamiltonian is